The #1 Worst Drink That Ages Your Skin Faster, Says Science

 Drinking alcohol in large amounts on a regular basis can also age your skin faster by disrupting your sleeping patterns.
 In a study from Nature, it was found that men who regularly consumed heavy amounts of alcohol had more issues with sleep problems.
 And a study from Case Medical Center concluded that sleep issues over time may lead to accelerated aging.

 At the end of the day, drinking moderate amounts of alcohol is normally safe and should not create many health problems as you age.
-But it's important to monitor how much you're consuming on a regular basis.
+But it's important to monitor how much you're consuming on a regular basis, because heavier alcohol consumption may lead to a more accelerated skin aging process.